samafshari/RedCorners.Forms.Localization/README.md

 ### Performing Localizations

-The `L` method provides the values of the specified key in the selected language:
+The `L` method provides the value of the specified key in the selected language:

 ```cs
 Console.WriteLine(RL.L("Hello"));